MarkNahabedian/Rete.jl/docs/src/index.md

 [`@rule`](@ref) will define a singleton type named `PairConsectutiveLettersRule` to represent the rule.  `@rule` defines an `install` method that will add the rule to a network.
-The instance of `PairConsectutiveLetters` implements the join function of the JoinNode.
+The instance of `PairConsectutiveLettersRule` implements the join function of the JoinNode.

 ```@example rule1